cldwalker/lightning/README.markdown

   * description: Description which is placed as a comment in the generated shell script.
   * paths (required): A list of globbable paths, whose basenames are autocompleted.
 You can also pass this a path name that has been defined in the paths option.
+  * aliases: A hash (pairs) of custom aliases and full paths only for this command.

 * paths: This takes a hash (pairs) of path names and globbable paths.
 This should be used when you have a group of paths that are used in multiple commands.
 When doing that, you would specify